morr0ne/woven/README.md

 - `-k` - Will skip building the kernel
 - `-b` - Will skip building busybox

-After a sucessefull build you could run the following command to skip buiilding everything again:
+After a successful build you could run the following command to skip buiilding everything again:

 ```bash
 > ./build.sh -skb
 ```

 After everything is compiled you should end up with a `cutiepie.iso` file, this is currently only bootable in legacy/bios mode.
-A convinience script to boot with qemu is provided:ù
+A convenience script to boot with qemu is provided:

 ```bash
 > ./qemu.sh